 Get Your Car Inspected Before a Long Drive

 It’s all too easy for an accident on the road to occur during the winter months, but you also don’t want to be left out of compensation if you know it is owed to you.
 This is where documenting the condition of your car, be it a rental or an owned one, is critical before heading out on a long drive.
 Photographs and videos with accurate timestamps are essential in giving you proof of the vehicle’s condition before you leave.
-If you own the car that will be used for the trip, taking it to your mechanic to get it inspected has many benefits.
-Not only will you have more proof of its condition, but they may identify hidden problems that could pose a safety risk later on.
+If you own the car that will be used for the trip, taking it to your mechanic to get it inspected has many benefits, such as checking your brake pads or ensuring your car battery won’t die anytime soon.
+Not only will you have more proof of its condition, but they may identify hidden problems that could pose a safety risk later on, as well as help avoid costly repairs by further damaging your car or even needing to call a tow truck..
 You can never be too careful.

 Travelling Internationally?
 Know the Laws